alaskalinuxuser/android_device_lge_h811/README.md

 Copyright 2015 - The CyanogenMod Project

-Edited for AOKP Nougat by the AlaskaLinuxUser https://thealaskalinuxuser.wordpress.com
+Edited for OmniRom Nougat by the AlaskaLinuxUser https://thealaskalinuxuser.wordpress.com

 Device configuration for LG G4 (T-Mobile).